BarisAlbayrakIEEE/StructuralAnalysis/README.md

 The system shall store this data as well.
 However, the DCG nodes do not store the SCs only.
 Hence, the FE linkage shall be defined within the SCs only.
+However, including a string field in the dtype is not a good practice.
+Instead, we can construct a large string within the DCG and access that
 1. descendant_DCG_node_indices: array.array[array.array[int]]
 2. DCG_node_states__DB: np.ndarray[np.bool]
 3. DCG_node_states__DCG: np.ndarray[enum__DCG_node_states]